Using Large Language Models for Hyperparameter Optimization: Results

-In Table \ref{tab:main-hpobench}, we report aggregated results comparing two LLMs, random search, and two BO algorithms with different surrogate models.
+In Table \ref{tab:main-hpobench}, we report aggregated results comparing two LLMs, random search, and the two BO algorithms.
 We compare the difference in validation error versus random search ($0.2$ to $0.1$ is a $50\%$ improvement).
-Every algorithm has a search budget of $10$ function evaluations.
+Every algorithm has a search budget of $10$ evaluations.
+For random search, we randomly sample $500$ configurations for each model and dataset combination, evaluate the corresponding losses, and then use a bootstrapped sample to estimate the loss on a given budget.
 As a summary metric, we report the mean and median improvement in the $32$ tasks of each algorithm versus random search.
-Full results detailing the performance of each dataset and model are in Figure~\ref{fig:nn_all} and Figure~\ref{fig:other_results}.
-GPT-4 Turbo beats random search most frequently and achieves the highest mean and median improvement.
-When we compare the mean rank for the five search algorithms across the $32$ tasks -- again, GPT-4 Turbo is consistently better.
+We show the performance on each dataset and model in Figure~\ref{fig:nn_all} and Figure~\ref{fig:other_results}.
+GPT-4 Turbo beats random search most frequently, achieving the highest mean and median improvement.
+When we compare the mean rank for the five search algorithms across the $32$ tasks, GPT-4 Turbo is again consistently better.

 \paragraph{How important is chain-of-thought reasoning?} In Table~\ref{tab:hpobench-cot}, we evaluate the effects of chain-of-thought \citep{wei2022chain} on performance.
 To elicit reasoning, our intermediate messages to the language model are: